DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 >
 > A JavaScript library for building user interfaces

-***
+---

 This page contains a detailed API reference for the React component class definition.
-It assumes you’re familiar with fundamental React concepts, such as [Components and Props](https://reactjs.org/docs/components-and-props.html), as well as [State and Lifecycle](https://reactjs.org/docs/state-and-lifecycle.html).
+It assumes you’re familiar with fundamental React concepts, such as [Components and Props](https:
+//reactjs.org/docs/components-and-props.html), as well as [State and Lifecycle](https:
+//reactjs.org/docs/state-and-lifecycle.html).
 If you’re not, read them first.

 ### Overview